“Every professor teaching online should consider team projects for his or her classes.”

 — Edward Volchoc (2006)

 Group projects open the door for students to tackle more complex and intriguing problems than they could manage alone.
 Not only do they allow for deeper learning, but they also provide essential practice in teamwork—skills like running meetings, delegating tasks, brainstorming ideas, resolving conflicts, managing deadlines, and more.
-In online courses, group projects have two added benefits: helping students connect with one another which can combat feelings of isolation, and they simulate the experience of working in distributed teams—a valuable skill in today’s increasingly remote workforce.
+In online courses, group projects have two added benefits: helping students connect with one another which can combat feelings of isolation, and simulating the experience of working in distributed teams—a valuable skill in today’s increasingly remote workforce.

 However, group projects aren’t without their challenges.
 Poorly designed group projects can lead to frustrations that sap students’ motivation and hinder their performance.
 To help you design and manage group projects that are both effective and enjoyable, here are some practical tips.